Kequc/async-cacheify/README.md

 ]);
 ```

-## Cache breaking
+## Flush

-It is possible to force the function to run by using `flush`, the example below breaks the cache twice.
-If there is already an invocation running that invocation takes precidence and will share the result.
+It is possible to force the function to run by using `flush`, the example below flushes the cache twice.
+If there is already an invocation running that invocation will finish in the background and complete as normal but new invocations will wait for the new one.

 ```javascript
 const cacheify = require('async-cacheify');